eagle-io/docs/source/reference/config/ratings.rst

                                                 lookup value and *15* is the result.

     |         a:1.1                             **Polynomial**: Columns 3 onwards specifies
+                                                the coefficients of a polynomial equation.
-                                                the coefficients.
-Each column must use the format **<coefficient>:<value>**.
-The
+                                                Each column must use the format
+                                                **<coefficient>:<value>**.
+The coefficient must
-                                                coefficient must be a single letter, ordered alphabetically.
+                                                be a single letter, ordered alphabetically.
                                                 In the example shown *a* is the coefficient
                                                 and *1.1* is its value.
     ======    ==============================    ===============================================